grinnell-cs/csc151-dh/_eboards/eboard07-2.md

 * Quiz 3 Friday: Conditionals
 * Readings for Friday due Thursday at 10:00 p.m.
-    * DDag question
 * Lab writeup from today due Thursday at 10:30 p.m.
-    * Ideally, you'll finish that in class today.
-    * If not, set up a time to meet with your partners.
-    * If that's not possible, finish (and submit) separately, but cite your partner.
+    * Do this individually out of class.
+    *It's short.
 * Mini-Project 2 due Thursday at 10:30 p.m.
     * On Gradescope
     * Autograder is live; I think it's bug-free.
 * Mini-Project 1 redo due Sunday the 20th at 10:30 p.m.
-* SoLA 1 to be released next Wednesday at 2:30 p.m.
-Due next Thursday at 10:30 p.m.
+* SoLA 1 due a week from Thursday at 10:30 p.m.

 ### About SoLAs